-The name doesn't exactly roll off the tongue, does it, but the new box is currently rolling off the assembly lines and shipping to customers in the US of A across the pond.
-It's not out in the UK yet though, but we'll get to that.
+The Amazon Fire TV doesn't exactly roll off the tongue, but the new set-top box is currently rolling off the assembly line and shipping to US customers.

-Amazon Fire TV is currently on sale in the US for $99 which is precisely £59.60 in the olde worlde.
-Frankly, though, we doubt this price conversion will hold up when it comes to the UK.
+Amazon Fire TV is currently on sale in the US for $99 (about £60, AU$107), but we don't expect this price conversion to hold up when it comes to the UK and Australia.

-As a direct competitor to Apple TV and Roku 3, it's far more likely to be priced a little closer to the £99 that it costs to buy one of Apple and Roku's set-top boxes.
+As a direct competitor to Apple TV and Roku 3, it may be closer to the £99 and AU$109 that it costs to buy one of Apple and Roku's set-top boxes at retail.

 That's still the sweet spot for new streaming platforms shared by everyone except the Google Chromecast right now.

-Amazon Fire TV has the same compact form factor as the Apple TV and Roku 3, but it's reportedly packing three times as much processing power and four times as much memory.
+Amazon Fire TV may have the same compact form factor as the Apple TV and Roku 3, but it's packing three times as much processing power and four times as much memory.

 Amazon chose to launch its first streaming hardware as a set-top box instead of going with the emerging trend of designing a thumb-drive-sized stick like Chromecast or the Roku Streaming Stick.